vsouza/awesome-ios/README.md

 * [TimelineTableViewCell](https://github.com/kf99916/TimelineTableViewCell) - Simple timeline view implemented by UITableViewCell written in Swift 3.0.:large_orange_diamond:
 * [RHPreviewCell](https://github.com/robertherdzik/RHPreviewCell) - I envied so much Spotify iOS app this great playlist preview cell.
 Now you can give your users ability to quick check "what content is hidden under your UITableViewCell". :large_orange_diamond:
 * [ThreeLevelAccordian](https://github.com/amratab/ThreeLevelAccordian) - This is a customisable three level accordian with options for adding images and accessories images. :large_orange_diamond:
+* [TORoundedTableView](https://github.com/TimOliver/TORoundedTableView) - A subclass of UITableView that styles it like Settings.app on iPad

 #### Tag
 * [PARTagPicker](https://github.com/paulrolfe/PARTagPicker) - This pod provides a view controller for choosing and creating tags in the style of wordpress or tumblr.